Operation Deadlight: Operation

-Of the 156 U-boats that surrendered to the Allies by Germany at the end of World War II, 116 were scuttled as part of Operation Deadlight.
+Of the 156 U-boats surrendered to the Allies by Germany at the end of World War II, 116 were scuttled as part of Operation Deadlight.
 The Royal Navy carried out the operation, and planned to tow the submarines to three areas about 100 mi northwest of Ireland and sink them.
 The areas were codenamed XX, YY, and ZZ.
 They intended to use XX as the main scuttling area, while towing 36 boats to ZZ to use as practice targets for aerial attack.
 YY was to be a reserve position where, if the weather was good enough, they could divert submarines from XX to sink with naval forces.
 Submarines that were not used for target practice were to be sunk with explosive charges, with naval gunfire as a fallback option if that failed.

 When Operation Deadlight began, the navy found that many of the U-boats were in poor condition from being moored in exposed harbours while awaiting disposal.
 These issues, combined with poor weather, sank 56 of the boats before they reached the scuttling areas, and those that did reach the area were generally sunk by gunfire rather than explosive charges.
 The first sinking took place on 17 November 1945 and the last on 11 February 1946.